safe church training for the pcv

 The three hour Basic Training course covers the implementation, procedures and practice of the Safe Church Policy and Code of Conduct in all child-related ministries and operations within the denomination.
 Paid staff and volunteers will not be permitted to take part in any child related ministries without completing the Safe Church Basic Training.
 People commencing a leadership, pastoral care or child-related role in the PCV for the first time must complete Basic Training within the first 12 months of taking on that role.

-- Churches will be able to run their own congregational In-House Basic Training through the use of a kit and the PCV Safe Church YouTube channel - administered by SCRs only and registered with SCU (see below)
+Churches are encouraged to run their own congregational In-House Basic Training through the use of a kit and the PCV Safe Church YouTube channel - administered by SCRs only and registered with SCU (see below)

-- The Safe Church Facilitator will be available to attend your church/presbytery to give the training in person - as a minimum of 20 people is required to hold a training session local congregations or presbyteries may choose to hold one centralised training event.
+The Safe Church Facilitator is available to attend your church/presbytery to give the training in person - a minimum of 20 people is required to hold a training session local congregations or presbyteries may choose to hold one centralised training event.
 Contact SCU to enquire about holding a Basic Training event with the Safe Church Facilitator

 Speak to your congregational Safe Church Representative or contact the SCU to find out how you can attend Basic Training.

 From time to time SCU receives enquiries about under 18-year-olds attending Basic Training.
 As the training content includes material relating to child abuse and general information about abuse it is not recommended that people aged under 18 attend.
 However, if a person under 18 wishes to attend they must be at least 16 years old (the age of consent in Victoria) and a signed parental permission form must be completed and returned to the Safe Church Representative prior to attendance.
 The form can be found here and at the Forms page.